 I hope you’re doing well. ?
 I saw your Facebook post about Jon Acuff’s Finish.
 I’m reading it now and enjoying it.
 He’s got me thinking about some of my goals that I should stop being a perfectionist about.

 I’ve had an interest in writing children’s stories for a while.
 I know you have several published books.
 How does that process work for you?
-Do you self-publish or work with a publisher or literary?
+Do you self-publish or work with a publisher or literary agent?
 Do you have a certain routine from the beginning idea phase to completed product?

 Your questions are ones readers commonly ask, so I’ve decided to answer them online.
 That way, other budding authors may benefit from the answers, as well.

-It is challenging to interest a literary agent or publishing house in a never-before-published author, though not impossible.
+For a never-before-published author to gain the interest of a literary agent or publishing house is difficult, though not impossible.
 Vanity presses will be happy to walk you through the publication process.
-Unfortunately, they are expensive and will expect you to do most of your own marketing.
+Unfortunately, they are expensive and expect you to do most of your own marketing.

-Paying to print a short run of your book on your own dime is an option.
+Paying to print a short run of your book on your own dime is also an option.
 That’s how I originally published my first book.
-But then you’ll have to figure out how to get the books to market and where to store them until they sell.
+But then you must figure out how to get the books to market and where to store them until they sell.
 Plus storage and shipping costs back and forth from printers to you to sellers to buyers can quickly eat up all your profits.

 Try using a print-on-demand model

-A faster route to publication (and the one I now use) is going through a print-on-demand (POD) service like Amazon’s CreateSpace.
-It is very user-friendly, and if you do all your own formatting, editing, and cover design, there is no out-of-pocket expense to use it.
+A faster route to publication (and the one I now use) is going through a print-on-demand (POD) service like Kindle Direct Publishing.
+KDP is very user-friendly, and if you do all your own formatting, editing, and cover design, there is no out-of-pocket expense to use it.
 Amazon will even market the book to buyers on your behalf by making similar-genre suggestions (“people who viewed this item also viewed…”).
 You only pay printing costs for copies of the book you order yourself.
-Otherwise, CreateSpace handles everything.
+Otherwise, KDP handles everything.
 They’ll print and deliver your books once they’ve been purchased, then deposit your royalties directly into your bank or PayPal account.